sburrel/AIDL2019_PROJECT_SBD/Readme.md

 # Face Recognition
 ## Motivation
 Facial recognition is a key enabling component for emerging Internet of Things (IoT) services such as smart homes or responsive offices.
 Through the use of deep neural networks, facial recognition has achieved excellent performance.
-However
+However, this is only possibly when trained with hundreds of images of each user in different viewing and lighting conditions.
 ## Main Goal
 The task that the designed neural networks  have to perform is: given two images, state if they are from the same identity or not.
 ### Same identity